-Below the Company will provide a discussion of its more subjective accounting estimation processes for purposes of (i) explaining the methodology used in calculating the estimates, (ii) the inherent uncertainties pertaining to such estimates, and (iii) the possible effects of a significant variance in actual experience, from that of the estimate, on the Company's financial condition.
-Estimates involve the employ of numerous assumptions that, if incorrect, could create a material adverse impact on the Company's results of operations and financial condition.
+Below we will provide a discussion of our more subjective accounting estimation processes for purposes of (i) explaining the methodology used in calculating the estimates, (ii) the inherent uncertainties pertaining to such estimates, and (iii) the possible effects of a significant variance in actual experience, from that of the estimate, on our financial condition.
+Estimates involve the employ of numerous assumptions that, if incorrect, could create a material adverse impact on our results of operations and financial condition.

-Foreign Currency Translation and Other Comprehensive Income (Loss): The Company's functional currency is the Australian dollar (AUD).
+Foreign Currency Translation and Other Comprehensive Income (Loss): Our functional currency is the Australian dollar (AUD).
 For financial reporting purposes, the Australian dollar has been translated into United States dollars (\$) and/or USD as the reporting currency.
 Assets and liabilities are translated at the exchange rate in effect at the balance sheet date.
 Revenues and expenses are translated at the average rate of exchange prevailing during the reporting period.
 Equity transactions are translated at each historical transaction date spot rate.
 Translation adjustments arising from the use of different exchange rates from period to period are included as a component of stockholders' equity (deficit) as "accumulated other comprehensive income (loss)."
 Gains and losses resulting from foreign currency transactions are included in the consolidated statement of operations and other comprehensive income (loss) as other income (expense).